Invasive non-native species

 Scotland has many non-native species but only a small number of these are invasive – meaning they cause damage to the environment, economy, and our health and lifestyles.

 This can range from damaging forests or crops, to outcompeting and driving native species to extinction.
-It’s estimated that invasive non-native species may cost up to £2 billion each year across Great Britain, which might be as much as £200 million in Scotland alone.
+It’s estimated that invasive non-native species may cost the Great British economy nearly up to £1.9 billion each year in direct costs, which may be as much as £200 million in Scotland alone.